Lumiwealth/lumibot/README.md

 #### log_message

-Logs an info message prefixed with the strategy name
+Logs an info message prefixed with the strategy

-#### safe_sleep(sleeptime)

-The way that sleep should be used within a strategy.
-Using the regular Python sleep() method will throw an error.

 ## Broker Methods